How to Become a Notary in Arkansas

 2. Purchased through a surety contract from a general business Arkansas corporation which has registered with the Arkansas Insurance Department and otherwise complied with all the requirements under Arkansas law.

-You can order a four-year Arkansas notary bond online at the American Association of Notaries website at https://www.arkansasnotary.com/arkansas-notary-bond.
+Click here to order your ten-year Arkansas notary bond online at the American Association of Notaries website.

 Do I need to order a notary stamp in Arkansas?